-Beginning with the 1,220,955 SNPs discussed in Section 2, we conduct a genome-wide association study (GWAS) with the goal of identifying a smaller subset of SNPs that are potentially associated with disease (CN/MCI/AD).
-This subset serves as a constraint in subsequent analysis examining effective brain connectivity.
 A multinomial logistic regression with disease category as the response is fit for each SNP to assess that SNP's marginal association with disease after adjusting for covariates representing age, sex, handedness, and education.
 SNPs are included in the model as the number of a particular allele so that a SNP's effect on the log-odds ratio is additive.
 We sort the SNPs by the resulting p-values from a likelihood ratio test, where the null hypothesis corresponds to the case where the probability distribution of disease does not depend on the given SNP.
 A subset of the top 100 SNPs is selected based on this ranking.
 The distribution of p-values by chromosome and the cut-off for selecting the best subset of 100 SNPs is depicted in Figure \ref{fig:figure1}.
-Each of the 100 SNPs in the selected constrained subset has a p-value below $5.657 \times 10^{-5}$, which represents the cut-off indicated in Figure \ref{fig:figure1}.
+Each of the 100 SNPs in the selected constrained subset has a p-value below $7.5 \times 10^{-5}$, which represents the cut-off indicated in Figure \ref{fig:figure1}.